What is the Catalyst Accelerator?

 When will I receive the grant funding?

-Each participating company will receive $4K per month of the Accelerator.
-On the final day of the session, an additional $3K will be given to each company that has met the requirements of the program and turned in their deliverables.
-Deliverables include, but are not limited to, customer discovery logs, business development documentation, Demo Day pitch deck, and dutiful participation in cohort sessions for the 12-week duration.
+Each participating company will receive $5K per month of the Accelerator.
+The final check will be sent out once deliverables have been submitted.
+Deliverables include, but are not limited to, customer discovery logs, business development documentation, Demo Day pitch deck, and dutiful participation in cohort sessions for the 3-month duration.

 Cohort Size: The Catalyst Accelerator accepts eight companies in each cohort.